datastaxdevs/workshop-realtime-data-pipelines/README.md

 As a mini test of the above function, you can run the following in two shells:

 ```
 # one shell:
 ./tools/reader.py -t rr-restaurant-reviews      # Ctrl-C to stop it

 # and now in another shell you generate a handful of reviews:
 ./review_generator/review_generator.py -r 2 -n 10
 ```

 You should see restaurant-only (normalized, cleaned) reviews being printed in the first shell (as they are consumed from the topic the function is routing messages to).

-###
+### Review analyzer (engine only)

+So far it prints to stdout.
+It reads from the restaurants-only topic and updates a state to maintain rolling averages: it is then able to detect outliers and (by comparing text and number score of each review) users who presumably are trolling.

+In one shell try

+    ./review_analyzer/review_analyzer.py -f 200 -o -r -t

+and then in another you launch the review generator with e.g.

+    ./review_generator/review_generator.py -r 50

+The first shell will report outliers and periodically give an update on its status.